KevinBatdorf/gutenberg-rust-starter/README.md

 This starter repo builds on top of Tailwind in a few useful ways:
 - Separates editor and frontend styles and processes them in isolation, keeping the stylesheet size on the frontend to a minimum
 - Removes the preflight and global Tailwind styles/animation presets so that there isn't a conflict with other blocks, plugins, etc.
 - On frontend styles, padding and margins will only be applied if the block doesn't have inline styling (e.g. `.p-4:not([style*="padding"])`).
 This lets you define a default while letting users override these values.
-Check the postcss.config.js file to see how it's done.
+Open an issue for more info.

 Read more about TypeScript: https://tailwindcss.com/